elplatt/NK-Net-Learn/Readme.md

 ### NK Net Learn MP
 This is the main script that generates NK models and runs agent-based simulations.
-Several parameters can be adjsted, including: sampling, rewiring, strategies, iterations per trial, total trials.
+Several parameters can be adjsted, including: number of cpu cores, sampling, rewiring, strategies, iterations per trial, total trials.

 ### Plot NK Network